jamesqo/gun-violence-data/README.md

 ## Additional notes

 - The list of incidents from 2013 is not exhaustive; only 279 incidents from that year were catalogued.
+- Please provide credit to and notify Gun Violence Archive if you intend to use this dataset in your project.
+[Read their terms here.](http://www.gunviolencearchive.org/about)

+  > All we ask is to please provide proper credit for use of Gun Violence Archive data and advise us of its use.

 ## Contact us